henricj/dunelegacy/README.md

 - Builds are done with CMake (and only CMake).
-- [ENet](http://enet.bespin.org/) and [libfmt](https://fmt.dev/) have been updated are are no longer a normal part of the tree.
+- [ENet](http://enet.bespin.org/) and [libfmt](https://fmt.dev/) have been updated are are no longer a normal part of the tree but are included as [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) instead.
 - [vcpkg](https://github.com/microsoft/vcpkg) is used to provide SDL2, gtest, fmt, and ms-gsl.
 - Pausing after the mission has completed but before the statistic page is displayed will let the user explore the map for as long as they like.